ismaelrumzan/typescript-issue/content/en/legal/terms.md

 This does not apply to information that is publicly accessible or that becomes publicly accessible without unauthorized action or omission on the part of the contracting parties or that has to be made accessible due to a judicial order or a law.
 In the case of support support for problems with the customer, it may be necessary to access the customer's data records.
 Access can take place via a web meeting with the customer or via database analysis.
 This access is limited to the period of the respective support measure.

-If personal data have to be processed within the scope of the subject matter of the contract, Digital Hotel and the customer will comply with the statutory data protection regulations.
+If personal data have to be processed within the scope of the subject matter of the contract, oktus and the customer will comply with the statutory data protection regulations.

-According to the Federal Data Protection Act (BDSG), Digital Hotel advises the customer that the customer's data will be saved.
+According to the Federal Data Protection Act (BDSG), oktus advises the customer that the customer's data will be saved.

 ## § 10.
 Final provisions